ALFREDProject/PersonalAssistentCommons/README.md

 ## Using PAC In Your App

 Now, the Personal Assistent Commons is in your project.
-To use it correctly and enable it for accessing PA modules / being accessed:

-1. Now, your MainActivity can extend from „AppActivity“.
+To use it correctly and enable it for accessing PA modules / being accessed.
+Your MainActivity can extend from „AppActivity“.

 What AppActivity does:
 * It already integrates the every Personal Assistent Module.